There are a surprising number of psychedelic substances — both natural and man-made.

 For example, Vancouver, Canada, recently decriminalized all drugs — including psychedelics.
 This doesn’t make them legal; it just removes the federal prosecution charges if caught in possession of these substances.

-In general, it’s safe to assume psychedelics are illegal where you live.
+In general, it’s safe to assume psychedelics are illegal where you live unless otherwise specified.

 What Are Designer Drugs?

 We’ve mentioned the idea of designer drugs a fair bit in this guide.

 A designer drug is considered any functional analog of a controlled substance for the purpose of providing a legal alternative.
 These drugs are designed to share the same pharmacological effects yet look different enough that they can’t be included in the regulations that ban the original molecule.